-For Rabbi Tuly Weisz, founder of Israel365 and publisher of Breaking Israel News, remembering the Holocaust and helping those who survived is a very personal endeavor.
+For Rabbi Tuly Weisz, founder of Israel365 and publisher of Israel365 News, remembering the Holocaust and helping those who survived is a very personal endeavor.
 Both of his paternal grandparents were survivors.

 “My grandfather, George Weisz, was born in Hungary and during WWII was sent to Auschwitz and several other Concentration Camps.
 His parents were killed, but thank God, he survived and went on to build a life in Cleveland, Ohio.
 Unfortunately, my grandfather just passed away a few months ago,” Rabbi Weisz shared with Breaking Israel News.

 “My grandmother, Peppi Weisz was born in Czechoslovakia and was also sent to Auschwitz.
 She miraculously survived and after marrying my grandfather, had two children, my father and my aunt.”

 Rabbi Weisz’s gratitude for his grandparents’ survival is palpable.
 Though they merited to rebuild their lives in dignity, he lives with the knowledge that tens of thousands of others, especially in Israel, are not as fortunate.
 “Poverty and loneliness is a very real and serious problem facing tens of thousands of survivors,” he noted.
 “For many, they are their family’s only survivor.
 Additionally, not everyone was able to have children following the war.”